 The Company does not believe that inflation has had a material effect on its operations to date, other than the impact of inflation on the general economy.
-However, there is a risk that the Company's operating costs could become subject to inflationary pressures in the future, which would have the effect of increasing the Company's operating costs, and which would put additional stress on the Company's working capital resources.
+However, there is a risk that the Company's operating costs could become subject to inflationary pressures in the future, which could have a material effect on increasing the Company's operating costs, and which would put additional stress on the Company's working capital resources.